jogonba2/DEVM-TC/README.md

 # DEVM-TC
-Differentiable evaluation metrics as loss functions for imbalanced text classification  tasks.
+Differentiable Evaluation Metrics as loss functions for imbalanced Text Classification  tasks.

 If you use this work, please reference the following work: